Clears buildup to revive roots and deliver long-lasting lift—a lightweight, silicone-free cleanse that leaves hair smooth, not stripped.

 Look for:

-- Light surfactants and sulfate-free options if you color your hair or get dry ends.
+- Gentle cleansers and sulfate-free options if you color your hair or deal with dry ends.

-- Silicone-free or low-silicone if you notice quick build-up.
-Some fine hair loves a touch of dimethicone for frizz control; just clarify weekly.
+- Silicone-free or low-silicone if you notice quick buildup.
+Some fine hair does well with a small amount of silicone for frizz control—just clarify occasionally.

 Avoid (or use sparingly):

-- “Repair” shampoos with rich occlusives if your main goal is volume (save them for occasional treatments).
+- Ultra-rich “repair” shampoos if your main goal is volume (save them for occasional use).

-- Too many styling layers (leave-in + serum + cream + oil) on day one—choose one lightweight helper instead.
+- Too many styling layers on day one (leave-in + serum + cream + oil).
+Pick one lightweight helper instead.

 A lightweight routine that actually works